Security at Zoom

 Protecting your data

 Encryption: Protecting your event content by encrypting the session’s video, audio, and screen sharing.
-This content is protected during transit with the Advanced Encryption Standard (AES) 256 using a one-time key for that specific session when using a Zoom client.
+This content is protected during transit with 256-bit Advanced Encryption Standard (AES) using a one-time key for that specific session when all participants use a Zoom client.

 End-to-end Encryption, when enabled, ensures that communication between all meeting participants in a given meeting is encrypted using cryptographic keys known only to the devices of those participants.
 This ensures that no third party -- including Zoom -- has access to the meeting’s private keys.

 Advanced Chat Encryption, when enabled, allows for a secured communication where only the intended recipient can read the secured message.
 Zoom uses both asymmetric and symmetric algorithms to encrypt the chat session.
-Session keys are generated with a device-unique hardware ID to avoid data being read from other devices.
-This ensures that the session can not be eavesdropped on or tampered with.
+Private keys are generated on the device and not shared.
+This ensures that the session cannot be eavesdropped on or tampered with.

 Zoom Phone Voicemail recordings are processed and stored in Zoom’s cloud and can be managed through the secured Zoom client.